SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/create-follow-up.md

 ---
 uid: help-en-follow-up-create
 title: Add follow-up (appointment, task, and phone call)
-description: How to add an appointments, a task, or a phone call in SuperOffice CRM.
+description: How to add or copy an appointments, a task, or a phone call in SuperOffice CRM.
 author: Bergfrid Dias
-so.date: 09.27.2023
+so.date: 09.29.2023
 keywords: diary, follow-up, appointment, meeting, task, to-do, call, phone so.topic: howto
 language: en